 Figures 5-7 illustrate the responses to these mindset questions.
 Moving from right to left in these figures indicates more growth-oriented mindset.
 Each of these measures, taken individually, reveal a majority of students have a growth-oriented mindset.
 Interestingly, more students tend to have a fixed mindset when it comes to math ability versus writing ability.
 Also, the more general statement on having a fixed intelligence reveals more students having a fixed-oriented mindset as compared to either the math- or writing-specific statements.

 Cook et al. (2017) use these same survey results and estimate a factor analysis with a single factor to generate an overall measure of mindset.
 The factor analysis generates a common component that explains the responses of all three survey questions on a continuous scale.
-We refer the reader to this study for the full details.
-In the present paper, we use this common component as an explanatory variable in the regressions in the next section.
-We hypothesize that students with a growth-oriented mindset may choose to give greater attention to purpose and audience, and indeed we find evidence of this hypothesis, as we describe in the next section.
+The reader is referred to this study for the full details.
+In the present paper, this common component is used as an explanatory variable in the regressions in the next section.
+We hypothesize that students with a growth-oriented mindset may choose to give greater attention to purpose and audience, and indeed we find evidence of this hypothesis, as described in the next section.